 - Apply AI.
-The best Beauty Tech solutions incorporate AI to bring greater precision into the facial mapping and tracking required to accomplish all of the above—and to enable these boundaries to be fluidly identified even as the user turns to see how a virtual try-on looks from different angles—providing a magic mirror experience.
+The best Beauty Tech solutions incorporate AI to bring greater precision into the virtual try-on experience, and to enable these boundaries to be fluidly identified even as the user turns to see how a virtual try-on looks from different angles—providing a magic mirror experience.

 - Launch AR.
 The AR experience begins as mathematical algorithms are executed behind the scenes to change values—applying different colors to the lips, overlaying foundation, changing brow shapes, trying new hair colors, testing new eye shadow.
 Precision AR technology is required to achieve the real-world look and feel of an immersive AR experience.

 - BIG Data.
 Big data—and more AI—can be used to further the personalization of Beauty Tech.
 Big Data and AI can be harnessed, for example, to power a foundation finder application that can better match a person’s skin than the user could.
 Of course, the user can try whatever foundation they like, but solid AI and Big Data can tap into thousands of skin types to generate optimal suggestions.
 Data can also be harvested from previous interactions, as an application learns the preferences of individual users—as well as the experimentation that similar users enjoy.
 For example, Perfect Corp.’s brand partner MAKE UP FOR EVER offers AI-powered foundation shade matching on its e-commerce site, allowing consumers to find their ideal shade in a matter of seconds.
 This innovative solution offers a safe and secure way to experience the product, facilitating confident purchase decisions.

 Useful YardsticksWhen evaluating the effectiveness of Beauty Tech platforms, some useful yardsticks include: